Jetixx/Score_recognition/README.md

 got a special .traineddata file that contains information about custom font formed from .lstmf files after the learning process.

-For more information about LSTM training process, see the link:
+For more information about LSTM training process, see the source[11].

 ## 3.8 Second validation of the model